russo-2025/papyrus-compiler/README.md

 # Compiler

-Open source compiler for the Papyrus scripting language used in Skyrim Special Edition. ***Work in progress.***
+Open source compiler for the Papyrus scripting language used in Skyrim Special Edition.

 ## Prerequisites